top of page

 8. Liability: Participants attend the program at their own risk.
 The program organizers, instructors, and facility will not be held liable for any injuries or damages sustained during the program.

-By registering for the year-long certification program in Shinkyu Traditional Japanese Acupuncture, you agree to adhere to the above terms and conditions.
+By registering for the year-long certification program in Shinkyu Authentic Japanese Acupuncture, you agree to adhere to the above terms and conditions.
 If you have any questions or concerns, please contact the program coordinator for clarification.
-We look forward to having you join us on this exciting journey towards becoming a certified traditional Japanese Acupuncturist.
+We look forward to having you join us on this exciting journey towards becoming a certified Authentic Japanese Acupuncturist.

 Registration